 From the Debugger & Profiler menu, you have access to the PGI debugging and profiling tools.
-PGDBG is a symbolic debugger for Fortran, C and assembly language programs.
+The PGI debugger is a symbolic debugger for Fortran, C and assembly language programs.
 It provides debugger features, such as execution control using breakpoints, single-stepping, and examination and modification of application variables, memory locations, and registers.

-- ▶ PGDBG Debugger Select this option to launch the PGI debugger, PGDBG, for use with both 32-bit and 64-bit applications. - ▶ PGPROF Performance Profiler Select this option to launch the PGPROF Performance Profiler.
-PGPROF provides a way to visualize and diagnose the performance of the components of your program, and provides features for helping you to understand why certain parts of your program have high execution times.
+- ▶ PGI Debugger Select this option to launch the PGI debugger. - PGI Profiler Select this option to launch the PGI performance profiler.
+The profiler provides a way to visualize and diagnose the performance of the components of your program, and provides features for helping you to understand why certain parts of your program have high execution times.